TheTexta/obsidian-main/Psychology/Unit 2 - Biological Psychology/Cerebral Cortex.md

 #biological-psychology
 Cerebral Cortex::The outer coating of the [[Cerebrum]], is known as the cerebral cortex.
 The outer 2.5mm of the [[Cerebrum]].
 All of the neural processing happens in the cortex, not the [[Cerebrum]], which just links nodes in the cerebral cortex.
-Associated with higher cognitive functions such as language processing, [[How to learn|learning]], [[Perception]] and planning.
+Associated with higher cognitive functions such as language processing, [[How to learn|learning]], [[Perception (socially)]] and planning.
 <!--SR:!2023-12-21,3,250-->